magnephoria/gemma/readme.txt

 == Special Thanks ==

-Many thanks to the WordPress team for the "Twenty Twenty-Four" theme, from which I learned quite a bit about block theme development and best practices.
+Many thanks to the WordPress team for the "Twenty Twenty-Four" and "Twenty Twenty-Five" themes, from which I learned quite a bit about block theme development and best practices.

 == Changelog ==

+= 0.9.5 =
+* Add new hero pattern
+* Fix styling and accessibility issues for quote blocks

 = 0.9.4 =
 * Add new style